Ray Kassar: Career

 In 1981, the highly popular and successful game Yars' Revenge was released for the Atari 2600.
 Howard Scott Warshaw, the game's designer, got the names "Yar" and "Razak" by jokingly spelling "Ray Kassar" backwards.
 Warshaw claimed that the game was "Ray's revenge on Activision".

 In 1982, Kassar donated a sum of money to Brown University, his alma mater.
 In recognition, the university named a university building the "Edward W. Kassar House" after his father.
 The Kassar House is currently home to the university's mathematics department.

 Contrary to popular belief, Kassar was not responsible for the deal to make the E.T. the Extra-Terrestrial game from the blockbuster movie.
 Steve Ross, CEO of Atari's parent company Warner Communications, was the one who was in talks with Steven Spielberg and Universal Pictures.
 Kassar's response to Ross's query of how he liked the idea of making an E.T. based video game was, "I think it's a dumb idea.
 We've never really made an action game out of a movie."
 Ultimately though, the decision was not Kassar's to make and it went through, and it was reported that Atari Inc. had paid US$20–25 million for the rights—an abnormally high figure for video game licensing at the time.
 The game was not only poorly received and sold poorly, but demand had been widely overestimated.

 In July 1983, Kassar was fired due to continuing massive losses at Atari.
 In December 1982, Kassar had sold 5,000 shares of stock in Warner Communications only 23 minutes before a much lower than expected fourth quarter earnings report would cause Warner stock to drop nearly 40% in value in the following days.
 The Securities and Exchange Commission accused Kassar and then Atari Inc. vice-president Dennis Groth of trading stock with illegal insider knowledge.
 Kassar settled, returning his profits without acknowledging guilt or innocence.
 The shares that Kassar sold actually constituted only a small amount of his total holdings in the company, and the SEC later cleared him of any wrongdoing.

-Upon Ray Kassar's resignation, James J. Morgan, formerly of Philip Morris, replaced him as CEO of Atari Inc. in September 1983.
+Upon Kassar's resignation, James J. Morgan, formerly of Philip Morris, replaced him as CEO of Atari Inc. in September 1983.

 He was a collector and private investor and sat on the Board of the American Hospital of Paris Foundation.

-From December 2, 2000 until February 11, 2001 a series of photographs culled from Kassar's significant personal collection were on display at the Santa Barbara Museum of Art.
+From December 2, 2000 until February 11, 2001, a series of photographs culled from Kassar's significant personal collection were on display at the Santa Barbara Museum of Art.
 The exhibition, entitled "Painterly Photographs: The Raymond E. Kassar Collection", presented 33 works made for exhibition from 1900 to 1910, featuring some of the most important camera artists of the time, including Alfred Stieglitz, Edward Steichen, Heinrich Kuehn, George Seeley and Clarence H. White.
 Portions of the collection have been lent on only two other occasions, in 1994 to the J. Paul Getty Museum in Los Angeles and in 2012 to the Neue Galerie New York.